gdams/adoptium/content/blog/adoptium-reproducible-builds/index.md

 The following are projects currently in-progress:

-- Reproducible jdk-19 builds for MacOS : https://github.com/adoptium/temurin-build/issues/2899.
+- Reproducible jdk-19 builds for macOS : https://github.com/adoptium/temurin-build/issues/2899.
 - Enhancing the Adoptium jenkins pipelines to integrate CycloneDX SBOM tooling to provide a standardized bill of materials framework for the Adoptium binaries : https://github.com/adoptium/temurin-build/issues/2900.
 - Detailed dependency bill of materials analysis to fully extended the CycloneDX SBOM json : https://github.com/adoptium/temurin-build/issues/2785.